 Social bullying, another category of workplace bullying might happen by leaving someone out of a meeting on purpose or publicly reprimanding someone.

 A 2017 survey by the Workplace Bullying Institute estimated that 61% of US employees are aware of abusive conduct in the workplace, 19% have experienced it and another 19% have witnessed it.
 Not all bullying in the US is actionable under federal law.
-Bullying in the US is only actionable under federal law when it is tied to a protected category such as race or sex, as well as harassment on the basis of color, national origin, race, religion and sex.
+Bullying in the US is only actionable under federal law when it is tied to a protected category such as race or sex, as well as harassment on the basis of color, national origin, race, religion, and sex.
 Other federal laws prohibit such behavior on the basis of age, disability, and genetic information.

 Workplace bullying can be hard to define, but by and large workplace bullying is always intentional and doesn’t happen by accident.

-Workplace Bullying Examples
+Examples of Workplace Bullying